 In Australia, the famed Lightning Ridge mine produces the majority of black opals in the world, including the marvelous gemstone at the center of this ring.
 Black is the most valuable opal variety, but don’t let the name fool you — these stones produce a rainbow of hues.
 Their vibrant play of color is accentuated by their darker background, lending to the stones’ dynamic appearance.
 The Australian outback’s extremely dry sediment is the unlikely home to these phenomenal gemstones.
 Over thousands of years, infrequent rain causes water to run through the cracks in the earth, carrying various minerals through the veins and depositing them into the mines.
 It takes thousands of years of accumulation to form the opals, which grow into the rock.
 The stone’s fragile nature makes their mining a challenging process, but the final product is remarkable when polished and set into jewelry.

 We are always searching for the most extraordinary stones from the world’s best mines here at M.S.
 Rau.
-You can stay up to date on our latest findings through our newsletter, which you can register for here.To see more of our rare vintage jewelry, browse our collection of estate jewelry ranging from antique necklaces to rare antique Tiffany & Co. pieces that you can’t find anywhere else.
+You can stay up to date on our latest findings through our newsletter, which you can register for here.To see more of our rare vintage jewelry, browse our collection of estate jewelry ranging from antique necklaces and estate rings to rare antique Tiffany & Co. pieces that you can’t find anywhere else.